History of rail transport in Ireland: 2000s

 In July 2009, commuter trains began to run from Mallow to Cork, and on part of the reopened Cork to Youghal line to Midleton and to Cobh, a number of stations were opened, and there are plans for more stations on the lines.

-All 100 Mark 3 carriages (dating back from 1980-1989) were phased out in September 2009 with capacity being taken up by 22000 Class railcars.
+All 100 Mark 3 carriages (dating back from 1980 to 1989) were phased out in September 2009 with capacity being taken up by 22000 Class railcars.
 Most of the Mark 3 fleet was scrapped between 2013 and 2014 but 11 were purchased by Belmond and converted for use as the Belmond Grand Hibernian in service since April 2016.

 2010s

 In September 2010 services began from Dunboyne to Dublin Docklands after the redevelopment of 7.5 km section of the old Navan railway line which had been closed in 1963 from Dunboyne to Clonsilla on the Maynooth line.
 There are proposals for further development of this line to Navan as part of Iarnród Éireann's plans by 2030.

 Irish Rail 22000 Class no. 22339 is about to depart on an Enterprise service from Belfast Lanyon Place station.

 More deliveries of Commuter and InterCity 22000 Class railcars took place from March 2007 until April 2012, when the final deliveries took place.
 The route west to Kildare was quadrupled between 2007 and 2010.

 NI Railways underwent a major investment programme over the past few years, with track upgrades to the line between Belfast and Derry and 20 new trains which replaced the remaining Class 80 and Class 450 rolling stock.
 The new trains were a development of the existing Class 3000 units, the Class 4000, which entered service in 2011 and 2012.

 Until 2013 Ireland was the only European Union state that had not implemented EU Directive 91/440 and related legislation, having derogated its obligation to split train operations and infrastructure businesses; a similar situation exists in Northern Ireland.
 A consultation on the restructuring of IÉ took place in 2012.
 The derogation ended on 14 March 2013, when Iarnród Éireann was split in two sectors: Railway Undertaking and Infrastructure Manager.
 Former Irish Transport Minister Leo Varadkar indicated that any open access private operators would not receive any subsidy to operate.